 There is always a way to make things better for you and others who consume your content.
-Making any change requires you to follow new rules, more innovative technologies and adoption of different ways of doing things.
+Making any change requires you to follow new rules, more innovative technologies, and adoption of different ways of doing things.
 But without them change will never happen and the quality of the content we create will become stagnant.

 When it comes to creating a video in this day and age, picking up a phone camera or setting up a mirrorless camera has never been easier.
 The evolution of technology has also made recording video on practically any device a fraction of the cost.

 The premise of recording yourself is simple, you just have to setup the camera on a tripod, hit the record button, then everything will be taken care of by the device right?
 Kind of, but not really.
-Sure recording ‘all-natural’ and set on auto can sometimes work out, but without the addition of other tools such as good sound and proper attention to lighting you are missing a huge opotunity to make your videos look that much better.
+Sure recording ‘all-natural’ and set on auto can sometimes work out but without the addition of other tools such as good sound and proper attention to lighting you are missing a huge opportunity to make your videos look that much better.

 How does lighting help your video?

 Think about it this way, if a person has lighting issues in a video call within his organisation, other members on the video call would have a hard time seeing his expressions and find it more difficult to judge his attitude and views on a particular topic.
 This is especially relevant if you are interviewing a client for a client testimonial video.
-A well lit, professional client testimonial will always, without fail, outperform a dingy looking smartphone, client testimonial video.
+A well-lit, professional client testimonial will always, without fail, outperform a dingy-looking smartphone, client testimonial video.

 Enough foreplay, let’s get to the question in hand, What is the best lighting for video interviews?

-3 point lighting setup
+3-point interview lighting setup

 The key light

-The key light will need to give the subject the exposure they need to stand out from the background (optimally 1 stop (double) the exposure to the background, so when selecting your key light you must choose a light source that is strong enough to do this.
+The key light will need to give the subject the exposure they need to stand out from the background (optimally 1 stop (double) the exposure to the background, so when selecting your key or main light you must choose a light source that is strong enough to do this.

 When it comes to lighting your subject, soft lighting will always be more flattering for your subject.
 Soft lighting can be characterised by not allowing any direct light from the light source touch your subject.